 Master Gardeners describe themselves as “plant people helping people grow,” and we look for volunteers interested in providing outreach using research-based horticulture information.
 If this sounds appealing to you, here are the steps to becoming a Colorado Master Gardener:

 - Apply online.
-Training is offered each winter, and applications are generally accepted in September and October.
-Following an application review and background/reference checks, we will schedule an interview.
+Training is offered each winter, and applications are accepted Aug.
+1 through Sept.
+15. Following an application review and background/reference checks, we will schedule an interview.
 If accepted, the training fee is $200.

 - Train.
 Newly-accepted volunteers begin as Apprentices.
 As an “apprentice” it means you’re in training to become a Master Gardener.
 We provide 10 weeks of core training courses that occur through hybrid instruction: online, live webinars (also recorded), and in-person when possible.